moleculerjs/moleculer/README-draft.md

 broker.on("**", payload => console.log("Event:", payload));
 ```

-For unsubscribe use the `off` method.
+To unsubscribe use the `off` method.

 ## Middlewares
 Broker supports middlewares.
 You can add your custom middleware, and it'll be called on every local request.
 The middleware is a `Function` what returns a wrapped action handler.